-HOW TO ALIGN SOA based IT SYSTEMS WITH CHANGING STRATEGIES (Part III) ?
+HOW TO ALIGN SOA based IT SYSTEMS WITH CHANGING BUSINESS STRATEGIES ? - (Part III)

-STEPS OF THE "GOAL-DRIVEN SOA" DEVELOPMENT PROCESS FROM REQUIREMENTS TOWARDS THE SOFTWARE IMPLEMENTATION LEVEL USING THE OMG's SoaML, BMM and MDA STANDARDS with ENTERPRISE ARCHITECT (EA) from Sparxsystems
+STEPS OF THE "GOAL-DRIVEN SOA" DEVELOPMENT PROCESS FROM REQUIREMENTS TOWARDS THE SOFTWARE IMPLEMENTATION LEVEL USING THE OPEN GROUP's TOGAF Architecture Framework AND THE OMG's SoaML, BMM and MDA STANDARDS

-Notice : In the first section and the previous section of this case study, we have respectively shown how to structure 'Business Capabilities" and model business processes on the basis of business goals.
-This section shows the following steps :
+Notice : In the first and the previous section of this Enterprise SOA alignment process, we have respectively shown how to structure 'Business Capabilities" and model business processes on the basis of business goals.

 This step allows us to elaborate a first draft of the architectural backbone of service and use case components at the PIM (Platform Independent Model) level of the MDA.

-A draft of the Goal-Driven SOA backbone on the basis of the Computation Independent Model (business level) specifications is given in the figure below according to the UML 2 component diagram notations...
+A draft of the Goal-Driven SOA backbone on the basis of the MDA's Computation Independent Model (business level) specifications is given in the figure below using the UML 2 component diagram notations...

-Figure 6: A draft of the backbone of the Goal-Driven SOA transformed at the MDA's PIM level on the basis of MDA's CIM level specifications of the business owners
+Figure 6: A draft of the Goal-Driven SOA backbone transformed at the MDA's PIM level on the basis of MDA's CIM level specifications of the business owners and analysts

-Notice : All the internal structures (use cases, services, service points,...) of business capabilities previously described by the business analysts are kept conform to their original descriptions with traceability !
+Notice : All the internal structures (use cases, services, service points,...) of business capabilities previously described by the business analysts are kept "as is" with traceability !

 Step 5 : Model underlying behaviours of use case and service components